 GVSU Middle East Studies

-In the tradition of liberal education at Grand Valley State University, courses in this minor introduce students to the "heritage, problems and perspectives" of Middle Eastern cultures, thus helping them to understand better their own culture.
+Courses in the MES minor introduce students to the "heritage, problems and perspectives" of Middle Eastern cultures, thus helping them to understand better their own culture.
 Michigan, for example, is home to the nation's largest Arab American community, half Christian, half Muslim, and there are substantial Jewish congregations.

 Students come from anthropology, business, communications, geography, history, and international relations - indeed, from all those disciplines where there is increasing interest in the non-Western world.
 For example, for aspiring teachers, knowledge of Islamic civilization provides tools for understanding - and teaching about - areas far removed from the Middle East, such as South Asia, Indonesia and sub-Saharan Africa.
 Among the many local firms with Middle East trade links, business majors who can demonstrate some understanding of regional customs, cultural practices and language, can gain advantage.

 Students are encouraged to participate in the Model Arab League simulation held annually in late February and in field trips to points of cultural interest locally and in the Detroit area.
 Students minoring in Middle East studies must complete a minimum of 18-19 hours of course work.
 Normally, this includes thirteen hours of core courses (including four credits of language) and six credits of electives.
 Students entering the university competent in Arabic at the 202 level or higher will take one additional elective course, for a total of 18 credits.
 No more than two courses from any department other than Middle East studies can be counted toward the minor.

 Learn more about Middle East Studies and the Area Studies programs at GVSU: